axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

 To route OTEL messages (such as the ones received using the [`opentelemetry()` source]({{< relref "/chapter-sources/opentelemetry/_index.md" >}})) based on their content, configure the following:

-1. Map the OpenTelemetry input message to OTEL objects in filterx, so {{< product >}} handles their type properly.
-Add the following to your filterx block:
+1. Map the OpenTelemetry input message to OTEL objects in FilterX, so {{< product >}} handles their type properly.
+Add the following to your FilterX block:

     ```shell
     log {